vladdoster/open-issues-finder/README.md

 WantedBy=timers.target
 ```

-If, for some reason your system is not playing nicely with `ExecStart` + `absolute path` or you just want to be different.
-Pass `ExecStart` a direct sh command
+If your system is not playing nicely with `ExecStart` + `absolute path` or want it located elsewhere, then pass `ExecStart` a direct sh command.

 ```bash
 ExecStart=/bin/sh -c "python3 /usr/bin/open-issues-finder"
 ```

 4. Exit vim.
-I'll wait...
+I'll wait

 5. Enable & start newly created service